FRC1410/Scouting2024/story_templates/add_scoring_button.md

 Next you should update the script that adds fake data to the project.

 Open `db/seeds.rb:51` and copy one of the other lines that looks like `score_trap: Random.rand(30),`.
-Replace the `score_trap` with `score_speaker_amplified`.
+Replace the `score_trap` with `score_harmony`.

 Next, run `rake db:seed`.

-If there are no errors, then you will have added some records with random amounts of  score_speaker_amplified values.
+If there are no errors, then you will have added some records with random amounts of  score_harmony values.

 Awesome!